 - Flight tickets.
-You can book this several months in advanced, especially if you’re trying to catch cheaper airfares.
+You can book these several months in advance, especially if you’re trying to catch cheaper airfares.

 - Visa application.
 This includes preparing the itinerary, making hotel/hostel reservations to include in your application. (also see HOW TO APPLY FOR A JAPAN VISA FOR FILIPINOS)

 - JR Pass voucher.
-Having a JR pass is vital to achieve our planned itinerary.
+Having a JR pass is vital to achieving our planned itinerary.
 Remember to purchase your JR Pass only after you get your visa approved.

 - Budget Planning.
 Preparing your expenses; allotment for accommodations, tickets, food, entrances, airport fees and ‘pasalubong’ or personal shopping needs to be considered.